thegenemyers/FASTK/README.md

 outputs will be placed in the same directory as that of the first input and begin with the prefix \<source> which is the first path name absent any suffix extensions.
 For example, if the input is <code>../BLUE/foo.fastq</code> then \<source> is <code>../BLUE/foo</code>, the outputs will be placed in directory <code>../BLUE</code>, and all result file names will begin with <code>foo</code>.
-If the -N option is specified then the path name specified is used as \<source>.
+If the &#8209;N option is specified then the path name specified is used as \<source>.

-One can select any value of k &ge; 5 with the -k option.
+One can select any value of k &ge; 5 with the &#8209;k option.
 FastK always outputs a file <code>\<source>.hist</code> that contains a histogram of the k-mer frequency distribution where the highest possible count is 2<sup>15</sup>-1 = 32,767 -- FastK clips all higher values to this upper limit.
 Its exact format is described in the section on Data Encodings.
-If the -h option is specified then the histogram is displayed by FastK on the standard output as soon as it is computed.
+If the &#8209;h option is specified then the histogram is displayed by FastK on the standard output as soon as it is computed.
 This option allows you to specify the interval of frequencies to display, where the lower limit is 1 if ommitted.

-One can optionally request, by specifying the -t option, that FastK produce a sorted table of all canonical k-mers that occur -t or more times along with their counts, where the default for the threshold is 3.
+One can optionally request, by specifying the &#8209;t option, that FastK produce a sorted table of all canonical k&#8209;mers that occur &#8209;t or more times along with their counts, where the default for the threshold is 3.
 The output is placed in a single *stub* file with the name <code>\<source>.ktab</code> and N roughly equal-sized *hidden* files with the names <code>.\<base>.ktab.#</code> assuming
 \<source> = \<dir>/\<base> and
 where # is a thread number between 1 and N where N is the number of threads used by FastK (4 by default).
-The exact format of the N-part table is described in the section on Data Encodings.
+The exact format of the N&#8209;part table is described in the section on Data Encodings.

-One can also ask FastK to produce a k-mer count profile of each sequence in the input data set by specifying the -p option.
+One can also ask FastK to produce a k&#8209;mer count profile of each sequence in the input data set by specifying the &#8209;p option.
 A single *stub* file with the name <code>\<source>.prof</code> is output along with 2N roughly equal-sized pairs of *hidden* files with the names
 <code>.\<base>.pidx.#</code> and <code>.\<base>.prof.#</code> in the order of the sequences in the input.
 Here \<base> is the base name part of \<source> = \<dir>/\<base>.
 The profiles are individually compressed and the exact format of these files is described in the section on Data Encodings.

-The -c option asks FastK to first homopolymer compress the input sequences before analyzing the k-mer content.
+The &#8209;c option asks FastK to first homopolymer compress the input sequences before analyzing the k-mer content.
 In a homopolymer compressed sequence, every substring of 2 or more a's is replaced with a single a, and similarly for runs of c's, g's, and t's.
 This is particularly useful for Pacbio data where homopolymer errors are five-fold more frequent than other errors and thus the error rate of these "hoco" k-mers is five-fold less.

-The -v option asks FastK to output information about its ongoing operation to standard error.
+The &#8209;v option asks FastK to output information about its ongoing operation to standard error.
-The -bc option allows you to ignore the prefix of each read of the indicated length, e.g. when the reads have a bar code at the start of each read.
+The &#8209;bc option allows you to ignore the prefix of each read of the indicated length, e.g. when the reads have a bar code at the start of each read.
-The -P option specifies where FastK should place all the numerous temporary files it creates, if not `/tmp` by default.
+The &#8209;P option specifies where FastK should place all the numerous temporary files it creates, if not `/tmp` by default.
-The -M option specifies the maximum amount of memory, in GB, FastK should use at any given moment.
+The &#8209;M option specifies the maximum amount of memory, in GB, FastK should use at any given moment.
 FastK by design uses a modest amount of memory, the default 12GB should generally be more than enough.
-Lastly, the -T option allows the user to specify the number of threads to use.
+Lastly, the &#8209;T option allows the user to specify the number of threads to use.
 Generally, this is ideally set to the actual number of physical cores in one's machine.

 ```